Thursday, April 24, 2025

 Explore contributing factors

-Moves you beyond assumptions to find root causes and supporting data
+Moves you beyond assumptions and surface level issues to find root causes and supporting data

 I've handed the fishbone template to the complaint teams and asked them to complete it, usually over a 48 to 72-hour period, and while handling live cases.
 There’s nothing like working on a real-life problem to trigger the mind!